 - (a) Limits on Disclosing Personal Identifiers.
-If a party includes any of the following personal identifiers in an electronic or paper filing, the party is limited to disclosing: - (1) only the last four digits of a person's social-security number; - (2) only the initials of a minor child's name; - (3) only the year of a person's date of birth; - (4) only the last four digits of a financial-account number; and - (5) only the city and state of a home address. - (b) Exception for a Filing Under Seal.
+If a party includes any of the following personal identifiers in an electronic or paper filing, the party is limited to disclosing: - (1) only the last four digits of a person's social-security number: - (2) only the initials of a minor child's name; - (3) only the year of a person's date of birth; - (4) only the last four digits of a financial-account number; and - (5) only the city and state of a home address. - (b) Exception for a Filing Under Seal.
 A party may include complete personal identifiers in a filing if it is made under seal.
 But the court may require the party to file a redacted copy for the public file. - (c) Social-Security Appeals; Access to Electronic Files.
-In an appeal involving the right to benefits under the Social Security Act, access to an electronic file is authorized as follows, unless the court orders otherwise: - (1) the parties and their attorneys may have remote electronic access to any part of the case file, including the administrative record; and disposition, but not any other part of the case file or the administrative record.
+In an appeal involving the right to benefits under the Social Security Act, access to an electronic file is authorized as follows, unless the court orders otherwise: - (1) the parties and their attorneys may have remote electronic access to any part of the case file, including the administrative record; and the administrative record.

-- (2) a person who is not a party or a party's attorney may have remote electronic access to: - (A) the docket maintained under Rule 45(b)(1); and - (B) an opinion, order, judgment, or other written
+(2) a pers on who is not a party or a party's attorney may have remot e electronic access to: (A) the docket maintained under Rule 45(b)(1); and (B) an opinion, order, judgment, or other written disposition, but not any other part of the case file or